jcarnu/GHT/Management/README.md

 pip3 install -r requirements.txt
 ~~~

+Copy `fact_template.xlsx` file into this directory (such a file is a standard invoice file)
 # toml files

 ght.toml file contains all necessary path definitions for dropbox target tree, sqlite file for vcards and pointer to season tomlfile (saisons.toml)